PrachetShah/Springboot-Advanced-JPA-FCC/README.md

 - See School.java and Student.java to see OneToMany and ManyToOne Relationship definition as School has one to many relationship with Students i.e School has many Students

+### How to Avoid Infinite Recursion while inserting data after relationship mapping

+USINg Jackson Annotations

+- School is parent of Student, so we add `@JsonManagedReference` in School.java where List of Stidents is defined which causes infinite recursion between Student and School, because student also has School defined. <br>This annotation means that Parent is responsible for serializing the child and child cannot serialize parent.

+- Since Student is <underline>CHILD</underline> of School, we use `@JsonBackReference` annotation in Student.java where School is instantiated.
+This means that Student entity/object doesnt need to serialize its parent i.e School

 #### RelationShip Mapping

 ![mapping]("RelationShip Heirarchy Mapping.png")